 The workings of the arc-light are at the heart of the fluorescent lighting technology.
 Sir Humphrey Davy in 1801 discovered how an arc-light can be made to work.
 However, this lamp could not produce a steady stream of light.
 Next Charles P. Steinmentz, a German scientist, improved upon the model by developing a luminous arc that used magnetite instead of carbon.

 French scientist Edmond Becquerel’s low-pressure discharge tubes filled with luminescent materials and powders most closely resemble the modern-day fluorescent lamp.
-However, his design was not practically feasible and could not be produced on large scale economically.
+However, his design was not practically feasible and could not be produced on a large scale economically.

 Jablochkoff, a French engineer, improved upon the arc-lamp model.
 In 1879, he developed the electric candle that emitted light equivalent in brightness to several hundred candles.
 The electric candle was also used to light the Avenue de L’Opera.
 During the same time, an American engineer named Charles Brush also worked on improving the crude arc-lamp.